Ninaithen Vandhai

 Ninaithen Vandhai is a 1998 Indian Tamil-language romantic musical comedy film directed by K. Selva Bharathy and produced by Allu Aravind.
 It is the Tamil remake of the 1996 Telugu film Pelli Sandadi.
-The film stars Vijay, Devayani and Rambha in the lead roles.
-Manivannan, Malaysia Vasudevan, Ranjith, Senthil, and Vinu Chakravarthy play supporting roles.
+The film stars Vijay, Rambha and Devayani in the lead roles, while Manivannan, Malaysia Vasudevan, Ranjith, Senthil, and Vinu Chakravarthy play supporting roles.
 The music was composed by Deva.

-Ninaithen Vandhai released on 10 April 1998 to positive reviews and became a commercial success.
+Ninaithen Vandhai released on 10 April 1998.
+It received positive reviews and became a commercial success.

 Plot

 Gokula Krishnan is a music-loving man who begins the film with a dream where he sees his dream girl.
 The only trademark he remembers from it is a mole which is situated next to her navel.
 He then becomes determined in looking for his dream girl with the help of his uncle and brothers-in-law.
 On the other hand, his father Sandhana Goundar arranges his marriage to a village girl named Savithri, which Gokul (often referred to as "Mapillai") objects to, but Savithri loves him.
 Gokul later sees his dream girl, Swapna, at a wedding, where he spots the mole on her navel.
 He then sings to her, impressing her, but she leaves abruptly.
 He later sees her at a music class which he teaches, and from then on, they love each other.
 Gokul tries to stop the marriage with Savithri in many failed attempts due to everyone in Savithri's family getting the wrong impression.
 Swapna then arrives to Savithri's village, and it is revealed that they are sisters.
 Neither of them knew that they love the same man.

 Gokul tells Savithri's father that he does not want the marriage, which Swapna overhears.
 Knowing how much her sister loves him, Swapna is determined to get Gokul to forget her by faking that she has a blood clot in her heart.
 After much persuasion, Gokul agrees to marry Savithri.
 Throughout the film, another man, Vignesh, is in love with Swapna and tries to get her to marry him and if not, he will kill her with him also.
 When Vignesh (after almost killing Savithri) reveals that he loved Swapna but said that she will only love and marry Gokul, Savithri lets Swapna marry him.